johnstaveley/SecurityEssentials/Developer README.md

 	Roslyn Analyzers
 	TSLint

-BinSkim throws an exception with setting "AnalyzeTarget: '$(Build.ArtifactStagingDirectory)\*.dll'" due to the following issues:
-	Pdb files aren't included with all NuGet packages.
-This includes: AntiXssLibrary.dll, HtmlSanitizationLibrary.dll, libargon2.dll etc some libraries are signed using SHA1.
-This includes: Microsoft.Azure.KeyVault.Core.dll, System.Web.Http.OData.dll etc I have temporarily got around this problem by just scanning SecurityEssentials.dll without packages

 Recaptcha repository: https://github.com/tanveery/recaptcha-net, Documentation: https://github.com/tanveery/recaptcha-net/blob/master/README.md

 FXCop and code analysis have switches to check security.
 They are added through NuGet packages and then you can see the analyzers installed under references.
 Each of the analyzers contains code rules, the severity of which can be